rjbohn/linux/commands/git.md

 # cancel las commit
 git reset HEAD~1

-cd into/cloned/fork-repo
+# PR to a base from fork
+* fork a repo and  clone it and cd to forked repo
-git remote add upstream git://github.com/ORIGINAL-DEV-USERNAME/REPO-YOU-FORKED-FROM.git git fetch upstream git pull upstream master
+* git remote add upstream <repo-location>
+* git fetch upstream
+* git rebase upstream/master
+* git push origin master